jamestamplin/PersonalWebsite/content/posts/5-years-since-haiti.md

 I don’t have the words to express how fortunate I feel to still be here.
 My roommate and business partner, Andrew, and I were _so_ incredibly lucky to survive.

 1,825 days have now passed.
-I’ve spent most of those building a team and a product I’m passionate about.
+I’ve been lucky enough to laugh at dinner parties and hug those I love.
+Most of those days have been spent building a team and a product I’m passionate about.
 Firebase has flourished and is now a part of Google.
-I’ve been lucky enough to laugh at dinner parties, , and hug those I love.

 I haven’t been back to Haiti yet.
 I’ll go.
 I now have the means to help and intend to.